Cofitachequi: Government and Military

+Language

+The people of Cofitachequi are often described as Muskogean speakers based on etymology of many of their place names from the Juan Pardo Expedition, but that has been disputed.
+The area of influence of Cofitachequi almost definitely included Siouan and Iroquoian (Cherokee) speakers, however.

+Linguist Blair A. Rudes analyzed sixteenth-century placenames from Cofitachique/Canos to Xualla.
+Rudes used the term Cofitachique in a broad sense to include all the towns that are supposed to have been part of the Cofitacheque chiefdom, or that were allies.
+He claims that previous attempts to use recorded placenames to identify the sixteenth-century inhabitants with eighteenth-century tribes have been flawed:

 "Previous research on the etymology of place names from Cofitchequi might best be characterized as long on speculation and short on rigor.
 While etymologies have been proposed for many of the place names, few stand up to careful review.
 Unfortunately, the weaknesses in prior analyses have not prevented researchers from using the results to draw sweeping conclusions about the ethnic and linguistic composition of the area.
 Rudes goes on to suggest that while Booker, Hudson, and Rankin follow John Swanton's proposal that “Muskogean-speaking people were a major constituent of the population”, a careful analysis of the evidence does not support that conclusion."

 Though Hudson et al. put forward several place names in the Cofitachequi orbit as Muskogean, Rudes finds only one to be of Muskogean origin, that of Talimeco/Talomeco.
 But this name, he argues, is likely not an indigenous place name, but a descriptive name given by a Muskogean speaking interpreter.
 The name simply means a town wherein a chief resides or chiefs’ town.
-Therefore, of all the sixteenth-century placenames recorded for towns from Cofitachequi to Guasili, Rudes concludes that none, based on linguistic evidence, appear to have been Muskogean towns.
+Therefore, of all the sixteenth-century placenames recorded for towns from Cofitachequi to Guasili, Rudes claims that none, based on linguistic evidence, appear to have been Muskogean towns.

+Rudes also proposes that the coastal groups in South Carolina which Cofitachequi held influence over, commonly known in English records as the 'Cusabo' were Taino-speaking instead of Muskogean speaking as commonly assumed based on the place names and the 10 or so words accumulated in the 16th and 17th centuries.

+Population

 Some scholars speculate that Cofitachequi politically controlled a cluster of towns around present-day Camden, an 80 to 100 mile (130–160 km) stretch of the Wateree River and vicinity in South Carolina, and a similar portion of the Pee Dee River.
 More distant towns in the piedmont of North Carolina and the coastal plains of South Carolina may have paid tribute to Cofitachequi, but retained a measure of freedom.
-The scholar Charles Hudson listed more than 30 towns that might have been under the control of Cofitachequi, indicating a population of the chiefdom of several tens of thousands of people.
+For example, Charles Hudson listed more than 30 towns that might have been under the control of Cofitachequi, indicating a population of the chiefdom of several tens of thousands of people.

-The chiefdom of Cofitachequi may have been in decline when visited by de Soto in 1540 and Pardo in 1566, much of the decline occasioned by the brutal passage of de Soto and his army.
-De Soto found little maize in the town to feed his soldiers and saw evidence that an epidemic, possibly European in origin, had wiped out the population of several settlements.
-Nevertheless, the fame and some of the influence of Cofitachequi endured another 100 years until the time of Woodward's visit.
-Why Cofitachequi disappeared, replaced by smaller communities, is unknown although the ravages of European diseases were probably a factor.
-The surviving Muskogean speaking inhabitants of Cofitachequi were likely absorbed by the Siouan people inhabiting the area in 1701 when Lawson visited.